Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

 ```

-**2. What is the most loyal customer age group of sales?
+**2. What is the most loyal customer age group by sales?

 ```sql